Divorce / Legal Separation / Annulment

 How to Start a Case - Marriage

-There are three types of marriage actions which include Dissolution of Marriage, Legal Separation, and Nullity.
+There are four types of marriage actions which include Dissolution of Marriage or Domestic Partnership, Legal Separation, and Nullity.
 The forms used to start a case are included in the following packets:

 - Dissolution, Legal Separation or Nullity (Step 3) Instructions and Forms for this Packet:

 - Declaration Regarding Service of Declaration of Disclosure and Income and Expense Declaration (FL-141)